 Selvedge: The edges of a raw fabric that run along the edge with the grain.
 Fabric has a selvedge edge so that it doesn’t fray before it’s sold.

-Hand: A term used to describe the texture and feeling of a certain fabric.
+Hand: A term used to describe the texture and feel of a certain fabric.

 Sewing Words and Phrases